BONUS: Mastering Your GitLab Flow: The Power of Advanced Git Rebase

 - Git identifies

-as a dependent stack. - It rebases
+api-layer,service-layer, andui-componentas a dependent stack. - It rebases

-. - It then automatically rebases
+api-layeronto the latestmain. - It then automatically rebases

-. - Finally, it rebases
+service-layeronto the new, rebasedapi-layer. - Finally, it rebases

-onto the new, rebasedservice-layer
+ui-componentonto the new, rebasedservice-layer.

 All intermediate refs are updated correctly.
 This single command replaces the entire manual sequence.
 It’s a game-changer for stacked diff workflows.